eye-division/jennyblyth/_gallery/day-bowman.md

   1980.
-Highlights from the last 10 years include UK Touring Museum Solo Exhibitions : *The Urban Wastelands Project* 2011/12; *Edgelands* in 2016/17, and Solo Exhibitions of *Alchemy* in 2015 and *Plashy Places* in 2020 at Carey Blyth Gallery, Oxford.&nbsp;
+Highlights from the last 10 years include UK Touring Museum Solo Exhibitions : *The Urban Wastelands Project* 2011/12; *Edgelands* in 2016/17, and Solo Exhibitions of *Alchemy* in 2015 and *Plashy Places* in 2020 at Carey Blyth Gallery, Oxford.

-  This year, as we came out of lockdown, Day Bowman has had a busy schedule with work appearing in the *Royal West of England Academy 168 th Open* in Bristol, and ‘*Being With Trees’ - &nbsp;*amixed exhibition curated by Philippa Beale at Bermondsey Project Space in April/May 2021.&nbsp; Her work was also shown at the *Mall Galleries* as one of the selected pieces for the *Royal Institute of Painters* in ‘*Water Colours 209th Exhibition’*.
+  This year, as we came out of lockdown, Day Bowman has had a busy schedule with work appearing in the *Royal West of England Academy 168 th Open* in Bristol, and ‘*Being With Trees’ -* amixed exhibition curated by Philippa Beale at Bermondsey Project Space in April/May 2021.
+Her work was also shown at the *Mall Galleries* as one of the selected pieces for the *Royal Institute of Painters* in ‘*Water Colours 209th Exhibition’*.

   **Prizes & Collections**